jamdvs/jamdvs/README.md

-- 👋 Hi, I’m @jamdvs
-- 👀 I’m interested in Linux, Typescript
-- 🌱 I’m currently learning Well
+Im Jamdvs
+I use Manjaro as my OS
+I would like to leran how to code
-- I want to work on GNU Free Open Source Software
+I like Free and Open Source Software (GNU/Linux)

-Default GitHub intro lol